esper-io/console_docs/docs/devices-groups/device-settings.md

 -   1 day

-After the completion of this time period from the point of provisioning, ADB will automatically turn off for the device.
+After the completion of this time period from the point of onboarding, ADB will automatically turn off for the device.

 You can choose the Always On option to keep ADB on, but Esper does not recommend this practice; as ADB is a gateway to communication with the core of the device and should be used in a highly secure manner.